Syria: Ancient antiquity

-By the 21st century BC, Hurrians settled the northern east parts of Syria while the rest of the region was dominated by the Amorites.
+By the 21st century BC, Hurrians settled in the northern east parts of Syria while the rest of the region was dominated by the Amorites.
 Syria was called the Land of the Amurru (Amorites) by their Assyro-Babylonian neighbors.
-The Northwest Semitic language of the Amorites is the earliest attested of the Canaanite languages.
-Mari reemerged during this period, and saw renewed prosperity until conquered by Hammurabi of Babylon.
+The Northwest Semitic Amorite language is the earliest attested of the Canaanite languages.
+Mari reemerged during this period until conquered by Hammurabi of Babylon.
 Ugarit also arose during this time, circa 1800 BC, close to modern Latakia.
-Ugaritic was a Semitic language loosely related to the Canaanite languages, and developed the Ugaritic alphabet, considered to be the world's earliest known alphabet.
-The Ugaritic kingdom survived until its destruction at the hands of the marauding Indo-European Sea Peoples in the 12th century BC in what was known as the Late Bronze Age Collapse which saw similar kingdoms and states witness the same destruction at the hand of the Sea Peoples.
+Ugaritic was a Semitic language loosely related to the Canaanite languages and developed the Ugaritic alphabet, considered to be the world's earliest known alphabet.
+The Ugaritic kingdom survived until its destruction at the hands of the marauding Indo-European Sea Peoples in the 12th century BC in what was known as the Late Bronze Age collapse.

-Yamhad (modern Aleppo) dominated northern Syria for two centuries, although Eastern Syria was occupied in the 19th and 18th centuries BC by the Old Assyrian Empire ruled by the Amorite Dynasty of Shamshi-Adad I, and by the Babylonian Empire which was founded by Amorites.
-Yamhad was described in the tablets of Mari as the mightiest state in the near east and as having more vassals than Hammurabi of Babylon.
-Yamhad imposed its authority over Alalakh, Qatna, the Hurrians states and the Euphrates Valley down to the borders with Babylon.
+Aleppo and Damascus are among the oldest continuously inhabited cities in the world.
+Yamhad (modern Aleppo) dominated northern Syria for two centuries, although eastern Syria was occupied in the 19th and 18th centuries BC by the Old Assyrian Empire ruled by the Amorite dynasty of Shamshi-Adad I, and by the Babylonian Empire which was founded by Amorites.
+Yamhad was described in the tablets of Mari as the mightiest state in the near east and as having more vassals than Hammurabi.
+Yamhad imposed its authority over Alalakh, Qatna, the Hurrians states, and the Euphrates valley down to the borders with Babylon.
 The army of Yamhad campaigned as far away as Dēr on the border of Elam (modern Iran).
-Yamhad was conquered and destroyed, along with Ebla, by the Indo-European Hittites from Asia Minor circa 1600 BC.
+Yamhad was conquered and destroyed, along with Ebla, by the Hittites from Asia Minor circa 1600 BC.
 From this time, Syria became a battle ground for various foreign empires, these being the Hittite Empire, Mitanni Empire, Egyptian Empire, Middle Assyrian Empire, and to a lesser degree Babylonia.
-The Egyptians initially occupied much of the south, while the Hittites, and the Mitanni, much of the north.
+The Egyptians initially occupied much of the south, while the Hittites and the Mitanni occupied much of the north.
 However, Assyria eventually gained the upper hand, destroying the Mitanni Empire and annexing huge swathes of territory previously held by the Hittites and Babylon.